Wellbeing, Health & Safety

 Bicycles and Scooters

 Children are encouraged to walk or ride to school.
 Helmets should be worn when riding a bicycle or a scooter.
-A bicycle stand is available next to the staff car park.
+A bicycle stand is available next to the bottom turf.
 Children will need to padlock their bicycles to the stand.
-Scooters can be stored in the scooter rack next to K Block by the car park.
-Bicycles and scooters are not to be ridden in the school grounds while children are playing there.
+Scooters can be stored in the scooter rack next to the car park off Thames St. Bicycles and scooters are not to be ridden in the school grounds while children are playing there.
 Skateboards are not permitted within the school grounds.

 The Public Health Nurse